 Alphitta ().
 Tel.
 027 967 21 14.
 This cosy wooden chalet is very welcoming with Dave and Tanya Murphy at the helm – a charming terrace, one of the best Matterhorn views, good food from a Mediterranean chef and occasional live music.

 Hotel Riffelalp ‘Al Bosco’ ().
 Tel.
 027 966 05 55 The outdoor pavilion of this 5* hotel with a big terrace and Italian-Swiss cuisine, try the rich cheese and leek soup served in a Swiss army billy can (‘Gamelle’).
 It’s a meal in itself.

 4. Riffelalp to Furi

 Ritty’s ().
 Tel.
 027 967 14 82.
-If you’re skiing on down run No. 42 from Riffelap to Furi or Zermatt, then this little-known tucked-away hut is the most Heidi-like of them all, with simple food, including the best cheese fondue on the mountain, but slow service.
+If you’re skiing on down run No. 42 from Riffelalp to Furi or Zermatt, then this little-known tucked-away hut is the most Heidi-like of them all, with simple food, including the best cheese fondue on the mountain, but slow service.
 Not much sun on the terrace before February.
 The turn-off is easy to miss!
 It’s on the last pitch of run 42, when you can begin to make out the Furi lift station, on your right, under a big banner.

 If you’re skiing Stockhorn and Hohtalli, then there is only one restaurant on this section of the mountain: Ze Seewjinu at Grünsee.Tel.
 079 900 23 00.
-A good terrace, a beautiful tree, hearty food, run by a Zermatt mountain guide.
+A good terrace, a beautiful tree, Alpine food, run by a Zermatt mountain guide.